pdxparrot/assets/SETUP.md

 * Create README.md
 * Delete the Assets/Scenes directory and its .meta file
 * git init, add, commit, and push
-* Close the project and do not save it

 # Pre-Setup